Foreign travel advice

 Democratic Republic of the Congo

-The Foreign and Commonwealth Office (FCO) advise against all travel to the provinces of Haut-Uele, Haut Lomami, Ituri, North Kivu, South Kivu, Maniema and Tanganyika, and to within 50km of the border with the Central African Republic and South Sudan and within a 100km radius of the town of Kananga.
+The Foreign and Commonwealth Office (FCO) advise against all travel to the provinces of Haut-Uele, Haut Lomami, Ituri, North Kivu, South Kivu, Maniema and Tanganyika, within 50km of the border with the Central African Republic and South Sudan and within a 100km radius of the town of Kananga.

 You should avoid travelling around Kinshasa and other large cities on and around days of planned protests, including to and from N’djili airport.
-In particular, you should avoid areas where demonstrations may take place, including official buildings such as the parliament and the offices of the electoral commission.
+In particular, you should avoid areas where demonstrations may take place, including buildings such as political party headquarters, the parliament and the offices of the electoral commission.
 If a demonstration or disturbance takes place, leave quickly and don’t attempt to watch or photograph it.
 In September and December 2016 violence relating to political protests led to dozens of fatalities in Kinshasa and other major cities.

 The security situation in eastern DRC remains unstable.
 The continued presence of armed groups, military operations against them, intercommunal violence and an influx of refugees from neighbouring countries all contribute to a deterioration in the political, security and humanitarian situation.
 There are continued reports of kidnappings, including of staff from international NGOs.
 While British government staff do visit Goma, they aren’t always in the area, and as with anywhere outside of Kinshasa the British Embassy’s ability to offer consular assistance is severely limited.